Chief of Staff · AI Managed Agents

 • Unit economics and growth model design

-• Reporting cadence to the board and the team
+• Reporting cadence to the CFO and team

-Best for: Companies making growth decisions without a model that shows whether the unit economics hold.
+Best for: Companies making growth decisions without a framework that shows whether the the finances works.

 05